kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

     # Post the VM
     kubectl create -f my-vmi.yaml

-#### Injecting SSH keys with Cloud-init’s Cloud-config
+#### Injecting SSH keys with Cloud-init's Cloud-config

 In the examples so far, the cloud-init userdata script has been a bash script.
-Cloud-init has it’s own configuration that can handle some common tasks such as user creation and SSH key injection.
+Cloud-init has it's own configuration that can handle some common tasks such as user creation and SSH key injection.

 More cloud-config examples can be found here: [Cloud-init